idugalic/axon-mongo-demo/README.md

 # axon-mongo-demo
 Based on seed project `idugalic:axon-java-spring-maven-seed`

+This Axon demo project demonstrates use of MongoDB as an event storage.
+Spring configuration is located in the main [application class](src/main/java/com/demo/AxonMongoDemoApplication.java).

 ## Development

 This project is driven using [maven].

 ### Run Axon Server

+Axon Server is used for message (commands, events, query) routing.
+To fallback to simple command, query and event buses exclude `axon-server-connector` from `axon-spring-boot-starter` maven dependency in [pom file](pom.xml).

 You can [download](https://download.axoniq.io/axonserver/AxonServer.zip) a ZIP file with AxonServer as a standalone JAR.
 This will also give you the AxonServer CLI and information on how to run and configure the server.